firstbatchxyz/dria-blog/docs/factory/text_classification.md

 ---
 categories:
 - Applied AI
-description: Learn how to implement text classification using JSON format with example code in Python and the GEMMA2 model.
+description: Learn how to create JSON examples for text classification tasks with a Python implementation using the Dria framework.
 tags:
 - text classification
-- JSON
+- JSON example
-- Python
+- Dria framework
 - machine learning
-- GEMMA2
+- NLP
 ---

 # TextClassification